MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-install-private-package.md

 ---

-# Install a Private Package as a requirement in Data Workflows Project.
+# Install a Private Package as a Requirement in Data workflows.

 > [!NOTE]
 > Data workflows is powered by Apache Airflow.

 > [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 ## Introduction
 A python package is a way to organize related Python modules into a single directory hierarchy.
 A package is typically represented as a directory that contains a special file called __init__.py.
 Inside a package directory, you can have multiple Python module files (.py files) that define functions, classes, and variables.
-In the context of Workflow Orchestration Manager, you can create packages to add your custom code.
+In the context of Data workflows, you can create packages to add your custom code.

-This guide provides step-by-step instructions on installing `.whl` (Wheel) file, which serves as a binary distribution format for Python package in your Workflow Orchestration Manager.
+This guide provides step-by-step instructions on installing `.whl` (Wheel) file, which serves as a binary distribution format for Python package in Data workflows.

 For illustration purpose, I create a simple custom operator as python package that can be imported as a module inside dag file.